adri0/frazer/README.md

 # Frazer

-Frazer is an-LLM powered application to perform syntactical analysis of sentences in the Polish language.
-It analyzes each word in a sentence, categorizing it by its syntactic function and providing additional linguistic details.
+Frazer is an LLM-powered application for performing syntactical analysis of sentences in the Polish language.
+Sentences are categorized word by word, providing their syntatic function and additional linguistic details.

 ## Features

-- **Word-by-Word Analysis**: Each word in the sentence is categorized into syntactic categories such as nouns, verbs, adjectives, etc.
+- **Word-by-Word Analysis**: Each word in the sentence is categorized into syntactic categories such as nouns, verbs, adjectives, pronouns, etc.
 - **Translation**: Provides an English translation of the input Polish sentence.
 - **Linguistic Details**:
   - For verbs: Identifies the aspect (perfective or imperfective) and conjugation, and specifies the object it acts upon.